 For years I've used this simple Wilton cupcake decorating kit (Amazon) to decorate my cupcakes.
 It comes with four piping tips, bags, and easy to read instructions.
 I also purchased this additional coupler (Amazon) to make it easy secure the piping tips and to change out tips halfway through decorating.

 Yes, with adjustments.
 When doubled, this recipe makes a two-layer round 8 or 9 inch cake, a 13x18 sheet cake, or a 9x13 cake.
-Follow my recipe for lemon sheet cake, which includes directions for all three different pan sizes.
+Follow my recipes for Lemon Sheet Cake or Lemon Layer Cake depending on the type of cake you'd like.

 I recommend adding more lemon zest for a stronger lemon flavor.
-I don't recommend adding more lemon juice because it can add too much moisture to the cupcakes, preventing a proper rise in the oven.
-Despite popular belief, lemon zest adds stronger lemon flavor than the juice.
+Don't add more lemon juice - this adds too much moisture and acidity to the cupcakes, preventing a proper rise in the oven.
+Despite popular belief, lemon zest actually adds a stronger lemon flavor than the juice.

 Troubleshooting